The 5 Levels to Successful Segmentation

 Frequency examines how often the user interacts with your app.
 Are they a daily user?
 It’s important to separate loyal users from people who only opened the app once or twice.

-Lastly, it considers the monetary value of the user’s actions and divides high spending users from lower spenders or first-time users who are still only browsing.
+Lastly, it considers the monetary value of the user’s actions and separates high spending users from lower spenders or first-time users who are still only browsing.

-As a very simplistic example, let’s split users into three groups per category, for example for recency; very recent session, somewhat recent session and inactive.
-For frequency there is; very frequent user, somewhat frequent user or a not frequent user.
-Lastly, for the monetary strand, we have big spender, medium spender or no spend.
+As an example, let’s split users into three groups per category.
+For recency, we have very recent session, somewhat recent session, and inactive.
+For frequency, we have very frequent, somewhat frequent and infrequent.
+An for monetary, we have big spender, medium spender or no spend.
 A user can have any combination of these three traits.

 Different types of customers deserve different types of approaches.
 How we target a user that has a somewhat recent session, but was previously a very frequent user and a big spender is very different to how we will approach a user that opened the app once, never bought anything and churned.